Hundreds more UK school buildings could be crumbling, says minister | Health

 - United Kingdom

-Keegan said schools which are suspected to have RAAC would be inspected in the next two weeks.
-"Most of them won't have RAAC," she told BBC Radio.
-"It could be hundreds more."
+Keegan told BBC Radio that schools suspected to have RAAC would be inspected in the next two weeks, adding that "most of them won't have RAAC".
+When asked if there could be hundreds more schools, she acknowledged that "it could be hundreds".

+Sunak, meanwhile, said that 95% of the roughly 22,000 schools in England would not be affected.
+"In many cases, this could be limited to a single classroom, for example, so people should have a sense of the scale," he told reporters on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)